 You can probably get away with washing brushes you use for dry powders once a month or so, but foundation brushes should be cleaned every week.

-Zoella has a great guide on how to do this and it doesn't need to be difficult - some warm water and a gentle shampoo, handwash or face cleanser will do the trick.
+We have recently posted a full guide on how to clean your makeup brushes and it doesn't need to be difficult - some warm water and a gentle shampoo, handwash or face cleanser will do the trick.

 Cleanse & Second Cleanse

 Removing your makeup and gentle cleaning your face at the end of the day is hopefully common sense by now, and if you wear minimal makeup, this may be enough.

 But if you wear a lot, or simply want to be safe, a second cleanse is a good move and can work to finally unplug those sneaky pore blockages that survived the first cleanse.

 Our last face washing tip is a simple one, but if you enjoy hot showers as much as us it'll be the most difficult!

 Hot showers can dry out the skin on your face or even cause mild burns that are difficult to notice but affect the overall health and hydration of your skin.

 We recommend doing your nighttime cleanse with lukewarm tap water, and ideally, do the same with your showers - but if you love your showers hot too much for this, at least try to keep the water off your face for most of the time.

 Diet Tips for Radiant Skin